rahulhind123/project_supportwhale/readme_mysql.txt

 ++++++++++++++++++++++
 Maven is used for dependencies and project build.

-To build the project run following maven command mvn clean package
+Maven is used for dependencies and project build.

-Exceute following command to run the application mvn spring-boot:run
+Go to jars folder and execute following command to run  the application

+java -jar mysql_db_assignment.jar

 Open the following URL in browser localhost:9091/

-Note: The default port set for this application is 9090 in application.properties file.
-Web server in the application will start on port 9090
+Note: The default port set for this application is 9091 in application.properties file.
+Web server in the application will start on port 9091